Jennifer Crusie: Writing career

 Crusie's books are known for their humor, although she says she has never "deliberately written to be funny. ...
 I think my characters just have a particular kind of sense of humor.
 They use it the way a lot of people do, to cope with the absurdities of life."
 Crusie usually envisions her characters before the plots, and she crafts them as real people, complete with flaws.
 Her heroines are usually off-beat and the heroes are clever and charming.
 Many of her characters collect things because she believes that a person's possessions tell a lot about that person.
-She has won the Romance Writers of America Rita award twice, once for category fiction with Getting Rid of Bradley and once for single title romance for Bet Me.
+She has won the Romance Writers of America Rita Award twice.

 In September 2004, Crusie met adventure novelist Bob Mayer at the Maui Writers Conference.
 By the end of the conference, they had become friends and begun the outline for a novel.
 Within a year, they had finished the manuscript, collaborating primarily via email.
 In the novel, Don't Look Down, Crusie wrote the scenes and dialogue for the female protagonist, while Mayer wrote the scenes and dialogue for the male protagonist.
 Crusie's longtime editor, Jennifer Enderlin, also edited this book, and had to ask Crusie who had written each section as she couldn't tell them apart.
 The novel was given an initial printing of 300,000 copies, Crusie's highest initial printing to date.
 In August 2007, their second collaborative novel, Agnes and the Hitman, was released and made the New York Times best seller list.
 They again partnered up for March 2010's release of Wild Ride.
 Crusie has also collaborated with Eileen Dreyer and Anne Stuart on The Unfortunate Miss Fortunes (2007), and on Dogs and Goddesses (2009) with Anne Stuart and Lani Diane Rich.

 In 2010 Crusie published her first solo in six years, Maybe This Time.
 This is Crusie's version of Henry James' The Turn of the Screw.
 In Crusie's version the governess is not young and inexperienced, the children are not perfectly behaved, they are not isolated because house guests keep turning up and moving in, and the faraway guardian turns up and becomes part of the story.

 Then in 2022, Crusie and Bob Mayer began writing together again, this time writing three-book limited series.
 The first - Lavender's Blue, Rest in Pink, and One in Vermillion - came out in 2023 and the second - Rocky Start, Very Nice Funerals, and The Honey Pot Plot - came out in 2024 and early 2025.